Safe Routes to School E-News

 9. Wisconsin Pilots Regional SRTS Program

 And New Network Chair is Chief of Staff for the State Senate President

 Local and state SRTS program news links

-he Safe Routes to School National Partnership is holding its Annual Meeting at the Pro Walk / Pro Bike® Conference on Monday, September 13, 2010 from 1PM - 5PM in Chattanooga, Tennessee.
+he Safe Routes Partnership is holding its Annual Meeting at the Pro Walk / Pro Bike® Conference on Monday, September 13, 2010 from 1PM - 5PM in Chattanooga, Tennessee.
 We invite you to join the Partnership staff and Steering Committee in providing feedback on our draft 2011-2015 Strategic Plan.
 Come learn about our efforts to adopt a Plan that will coincide with new federal transportation legislation aimed at strengthening and expanding the federal Safe Routes to School program over a five to six year time period.
 This event is free, but advance registration is required as seating is limited.
 Click here to register.

 Registration for the Pro Walk / Pro Bike® Conference is available here; we encourage Safe Routes to School advocates and practitioners to attend.
 This year’s theme, "Bringing Livable Communities and Regions to Scale", is aimed at highlighting many examples of what can be done in small and mid-size cities and rural regions, like Chattanooga, to develop and sustain livable communities.
 The conference, hosted by the National Center for Bicycling and Walking, will also showcase bike/ped projects that were built with stimulus money and projects that make it possible for people of all ages and abilities to walk and bike everywhere all the time.
 The closing plenary will be on Thursday, September 16, from noon until 2:00 PM with special interest meetings later in the day and on Friday, September 17.